OpenNebula/docs/source/installation_and_configuration/opennebula_services/fireedge.rst

 FireEdge Configuration
 ================================================================================

-The OpenNebula FireEdge server provides a **next-generation web-management interface** for remote OpenNebula Clusters provisioning (OneProvision GUI) as well as additional functionality to Sunstone.
+The OpenNebula FireEdge server provides a **next-generation web-management interface** for remote OpenNebula Cluster provisioning (OneProvision GUI) as well as additional functionality to Sunstone.
 It's a dedicated daemon installed by default as part of the :ref:`Single Front-end Installation <frontend_installation>`, but can be deployed independently on a different machine.
-The server is distributed as an operating system package ``opennebula-fireedge`` with system service ``opennebula-fireedge``.
+The server is distributed as an operating system package ``opennebula-fireedge`` with the system service ``opennebula-fireedge``.

 Features:

 - **OneProvision GUI**, to manage deployments of fully operational Clusters on remote Edge Cloud providers.
 See :ref:`Provisioning an Edge Cluster <first_edge_cluster>`.
 - **VMRC and Guacamole Proxy** for Sunstone to remotely access the VMs (incl., VNC, RDP, and SSH).

-.. warning:: The FireEdge currently doesn't support :ref:`federated environments <federation>`.
+.. warning:: FireEdge currently doesn't support :ref:`federated environments <federation>`.
 It can interact only with a local OpenNebula instance (even if it's federated), but can't interact with remote, federated OpenNebula instances.

 .. _fireedge_install_configuration: